 UK Permanent Establishment Checklist

-Companies that are concerned that even minimal business activity will bring corporate tax via PE in foreign countries should consider an employer of record solution with Shield GEO.
-The GEO can provide a layer of separation between the non-resident company and employees on assignment, which could lessen the chance of PE being triggered.
+Companies that are engaged in business activity in foreign countries should consider an employer of record solution with Shield GEO.
+In some cases, the GEO could provide a layer of separation between the non-resident company and employees on short term assignments.

 This is not the only reason to use an employer of record solution, since there are many complexities involved with setting up branch offices and assigning employees abroad.
 There are additional significant benefits to using Shield GEO including: